 - 3.30 Key to the materiality determination process is the concept of the reporting boundary.
-Determining the boundary for an integrated report has two aspects: - The financial reporting entity (i.e., the boundary used for financial reporting purposes) - Risks, opportunities and outcomes attributable to or associated with other entities/stakeholders beyond the financial reporting entity that have a significant effect on the ability of the financial reporting entity to create value. - 3.31 The financial reporting entity is central to the reporting boundary because: - It is the financial reporting entity in which providers of financial capital invest and therefore need information about - Using the financial reporting entity enables the information in the financial statements to serve as an anchor or point of reference to which the other information in an integrated report can be related.
+Determining the boundary for an integrated report has two aspects: - The financial reporting entity (i.e. the boundary used for financial reporting purposes) - Risks, opportunities and outcomes attributable to or associated with other entities/stakeholders beyond the financial reporting entity that have a significant effect on the ability of the financial reporting entity to create value.

-Figure 3: Entities/stakeholders considered in determining the reporting boundary:
+- 3.31 The financial reporting entity is central to the reporting boundary because: - It is the financial reporting entity in which providers of financial capital invest and therefore need information about - Using the financial reporting entity enables the information in the financial statements to serve as an anchor or point of reference to which the other information in an integrated report can be related. - 3.32 Figure 3 depicts the entities/ stakeholders that are considered in determining the reporting boundary.